jasonleekungfu/octopus-in-docker/README.rst

 Support repository for building and executing the `OCTOPUS code
 <http://octopus-code.org>`__ package in a Docker container.
-(Other container
-formatst [singularity?] could be created from this.)

-Use cases: run octopus (for small calculations and tutorials) conveniently in container, in particular on MacOS and Windows.
+Use case: run Octopus (for small calculations and tutorials) conveniently in container, in particular on MacOS and Windows.

 Octopus in Docker container